 So we gave the network its own currency, intended solely for denominating network requirements.
 That currency is “the lumen.”
-As you can see below, there are now 4.3 million Stellar accounts, and each of them uses lumens to meet minimum balance requirements and pay transactions fees.
+As you can see below, there are now over 6.7 million Stellar accounts, and each of them uses lumens to meet minimum balance requirements and pay transactions fees.

 A natural, pleasant, byproduct of having a network token is that it eases the movement of money between users.
 Because everyone has and needs lumens, lumens can always be a medium of exchange between otherwise illiquid assets.

 Unlike the tokens of other blockchains, lumens aren’t mined or awarded by the protocol over time.
 Instead, 100 billion lumens were created when the Stellar network went live, and for the first 5 or so years of Stellar’s existence, the supply of lumens also increased by 1% annually, by design.

 That inflation mechanism was ended by community vote in October 2019.
 And in November 2019, the overall lumen supply was reduced.
 Now there are about 50 billion lumens, total, in existence, and no more lumens will be created.